qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ![More Batman]({{site.baseurl}}/img/batman3.png)
 _Here we go again..._

 Nope.
 In 2022 DC released The Batman, yet another Batman reboot.
-These releases illustrate a clear pattern of being sales-led – focusing on the short-term by creating small iterations on the status quo to drive short-term revenues but completely lacking in a long-term vision.
+These releases illustrate a pattern of being sales-led – focusing on the short-term by creating small iterations on the status quo to drive short-term revenues but completely lacking in a long-term vision.

 In contrast, Marvel took a vision-driven approach.
 Marvel was on the verge of bankruptcy in the late ‘90s having sold off its major characters such as Spiderman and X-Men.
-It needed to rethink its product and was systematic in translating a vision for change into reality.
+It needed to rethink its product and the team was systematic in translating a vision for change into reality.

 #### Vision:
 Kevin Feige, now President of Marvel, rose through the ranks because he studied Marvel’s comic books and had a vision for the company.
 Instead of relying on a couple of major characters, his vision was to create movies around a universe of interconnected characters that were true to Marvel’s comic books which are often a profound commentary on social and human issues.
 No other studio had attempted this before.